Dolly Alderton: Books

 Alderton's debut book, Everything I Know About Love, was published in February 2018.
 BBC News described it as "offering readers a frank and deeply personal account of friendships, relationships and growing up as a millennial".
-The memoir was shortlisted for the National Book Awards in 2018 in the Autobiography category (won that year by Michelle Obama for Becoming).
+The memoir was shortlisted for the National Book Awards in 2018 in the autobiography category (won that year by Michelle Obama for Becoming).
 It was shortlisted for the 2018 Waterstones Book of the Year.
 In October 2020, Alderton was working on a TV adaptation of Everything I Know About Love.
 It was produced by Working Title Television and Universal International Studios for BBC, with a screenplay by Alderton, directed by China Moo-Young.

 Her first novel, Ghosts, was published in October 2020 by Fig Tree.
 The novel concerns a 32-year-old food writer, Nina, who meets someone through a dating app, while her father is beginning to show signs of dementia.
 In October 2020, it was reported that Alderton had sold the film rights to Ghosts.

 In October 2022, Alderton released a third book entitled Dear Dolly, a collection of her Sunday Times columns and a new personal essay.
 Alderton's second novel, Good Material, was released in November 2023.
 In 2024 Alderton was nominated for and shortlisted for the Bollinger Everyman Wodehouse Prize for her novel Good Material.

 Podcasts

 Alderton co-created and co-hosted The High Low with Pandora Sykes.
 The High Low was a weekly podcast focusing on pop culture and current affairs.
-The podcast ran for four years and over 150 episodes were recorded.
+The podcast ran for four years and more than 150 episodes were recorded.
 The final episode aired on 2 December 2020.
 The High Low: A Christmas Special Live Stream took place on 8 December 2020 to raise funds for Blood Cancer UK.

 Alderton presented the podcast Love Stories in conjunction with her book Everything I Know About Love, where she interviewed a number of guests including Stanley Tucci, Ruth Jones and Marian Keyes.
 Season one was released between February 2018 and May 2018, and season two between January 2019 and March 2019.
 In January 2019, Penguin published a feature titled Six inspiring lessons I learnt from Love Stories, where Alderton described the experience as a "great privilege".

 Alderton has been a guest on numerous podcasts, including Off Menu with Ed Gamble and James Acaster, How to Fail with Elizabeth Day, and Table Manners with Jessie Ware.
 She was the very first guest on Margaret Cabourn-Smith's podcast Crushed by Margaret Cabourn-Smith.
 From February to April 2021, Alderton co-hosted a spin-off series for the Sentimental Garbage podcast titled Sentimental in the City with Caroline O'Donoghue.
 In March 2021, the podcast received a five-star review in The Times.